geekiam/blog/content/posts/the-sovereign-individual.md

 a technologist and thus doesn't appreciate the skills of programming beyond just rote coding.
 Although, I would say programming as your only skill will not be sufficient.
 To survive in this new world, will require the Sovereign Individual to be multi-skilled, and programming will be just one of those multi-skills required.

+On the whole this is still an outstanding book will help to replace false hopes and fictions with new understanding and clarified values.